docker/docs/content/security/for-admins/configure-sign-in.md

 toc_max: 2
 keywords: authentication, registry.json, configure,
 title: Enforce sign-in for Desktop
+aliases:
+- /docker-hub/configure-sign-in/
 ---

 By default, members of your organization can use Docker Desktop without signing in.
-When users don’t sign in as a member of your organization, they don’t receive the [benefits of your organization’s subscription](../subscription/details.md) and they can circumvent [Docker’s security features](../desktop/hardened-desktop/_index.md) for your organization.
+When users don’t sign in as a member of your organization, they don’t receive the [benefits of your organization’s subscription](../../subscription/details.md) and they can circumvent [Docker’s security features](../../desktop/hardened-desktop/_index.md) for your organization.

 To ensure members of your organization always sign in, you can deploy a `registry.json` configuration file to the machines of your users.